cfpb/hmda-platform/README.md

     * 80 GB Disk space

-    Assuming you are using Docker Machine to provision your Docker environment, you can check you current settings with (ignore the second `Memory`):
+    Assuming you are using Docker Machine to provision your Docker environment, you can check you current settings with the following (ignore the second `Memory`):

         $ docker-machine inspect | grep 'CPU\|Memory\|DiskSize'
             "CPU": 4,